Shi Xie: Worship of "King Sĩ", Sĩ Tiếp in Vietnam

 Shi Xie ruled Vietnam as an autonomous warlord for forty years and was posthumously deified by later Vietnamese monarchs.
 In the words of Stephen O'Harrow, Shi Xie was essentially "the first Vietnamese."
 According to Holmgren, Shi Xie's rule "is one of the milestones in the development and fusion of two new social groups in Tongking - a sinicised Vietnamese group and a Vietnamised Chinese group.
 The latter gradually came to identify with the interests of the delta rather than with the Chinese empire".
 Taylor (1983) also believed his imperial appointments gave formal legitimacy to "the emergence of a regional ruling class with strong ties to the local society".
 It is apparent from events following his death that he "presided over an aberrant regional power arrangement based on great Han-Viet families that could field private armies".
 From the Chinese's view, Shi Xie stood as a "frontier guardian"; from the Vietnamese side, he was the head of a regional ruling-class society.
 It was relatively easy for people to shift back and forth between these two perspectives.
 Thus, the man of Chinese or mixed ancestry playing a mixed role or, in some cases, an unambiguous Vietnamese role is a common figure in early Vietnamese history.
 "He was the first of many such people to emerge as strong regional leaders who nurtured the local society in the context of Chinese civilization".
 The people who emerged as Vietnamese leaders during this time were of mixed ancestry: most of their families had already been in Vietnam for several generations; they undoubtedly spoke Vietnamese; and their political outlook was based on the regional interests of Vietnamese society.

-Shi Xie is still honoured in some Vietnamese temples today as "King Si" (Sĩ Vương).
+Shi Xie is still honoured in some Vietnamese temples today as "King Si" (Sĩ Vương). Đại Việt sử ký toàn thư records a piece of folklore explaining the worship of “King Sĩ” at the Long Biên Temple.
+The story dates to around 380 CE, approximately 160 years after Shi Xie’s death, when Jiaozhi was under the rule of the Jin dynasty.
+At that time, Champa launched an invasion of Jiaozhi and plundered Shi Xie’s tomb in search of treasure.
+When the tomb was opened, the invaders were astonished to find that Shi Xie’s face appeared lifelike, as if he were still alive.
+Frightened by this sight, the Champa forces reburied the tomb.
+After this incident, the local people came to regard Shi Xie as a deity and built a temple to worship him under the title “Tiên Sĩ Vương” (Xian King Sĩ).

 The Vietnamese history Việt Điện U Linh Tập (越甸幽靈集; c.
 1400) adds significantly to the traditions of the Chinese records with local Vietnamese traditions.